jundalisay/superb/content/en/maharlika/metaphysics/democracy-is-bad.md

 ![Battle of Monmouth](https://upload.wikimedia.org/wikipedia/commons/9/9f/BattleofMonmouth.jpg)

 Western democracy originally came from the Greeks.
+It quickly showed its inehrent problems and died after Greece was conquered by the undemocratic Macedonians.
+Its ideas were preserved by the Romans until it was unearthed by the European Enlightenment.

-There were other democratic societies in Asia and tribal regions, but they didn't survive because of the **inherent problems inherent in democracy**, mainly the weakness and instability that it creates.
+There were other democratic societies in Asia and [tribal regions](https://en.wikipedia.org/wiki/Licchavi_(tribe)).
+But unlike Greeks or Romans, Asians thought it wise not to preserve democracy because of the weakness and instability that it creates.

 - Greece was quickly overrun by the Persians who did not have democracy.
 - The Roman Republic was a bit democratic but was defeated by the Roman Empire.
-- China also was never democratic.
+- China, after being unified by the Chin emperor, never became democratic.
 Instead, it had undemocratic Confucianism which helped it be a strong empire for thousands of years.

 Prior to the Spanish, the Philippines was known as Maharlika which was a confederation of states that were vassals of or connected to Manila.
 Because of geography, the country **never had a single ruler** and so there was never a single identity nor unified set of laws.
 Filipinos still see themselves belonging to tribes like Tagalogs, Bisaya, Kapampangan, Moro, etc.